ISharkI/matlab-visualization/README.md

 Authors:
 * Michael Mueller (michael.mueller@sharkarea.net)
-* Jon Schlipf
+* Jon Schlipf (schlipf.jon@gmx.net)
-* Xudong Gao

 Furthermore as supervising tutor:
 * Marc Gauger (Marc.Gauger@inue.uni-stuttgart.de)

 This program is distributed under the GPLv2 License which can be found at LICENSE.md.

+The git repository for this code can furthermore be accessed at https://github.com/ISharkI/matlab-visualization.git

 Version
 =====================
-Current Version of this program is 0.02.
-So far only single channel Signals are supported.
+Current Version of this program is 0.04.
+So far only one single channel Signal is supported.
+A complete documentation can be found at documentation.tex

 Macro Structure
 =====================